costadelsolbjj/dieta-standar/README.md

 # How This Data Can Help a Doctor

+### Disclaimer

+This document is intended as a programming sample only and is not intended to provide medical or dietary advice.
+The data and examples provided are for illustrative purposes only.
+Always consult a healthcare professional for medical and dietary advice specific to individual health needs.

 ### Nutritional Planning

 - **Personalized Diets**: The data provides detailed nutritional information, allowing doctors to create personalized diet plans based on a patient's specific needs.
 For instance, products with high protein or high-calorie content can be prescribed to patients needing additional nutritional support.